ghacks Technology News

 Elevator.exe In Winamp Folder

-After dabbling around with several music players in Windows 7 I finally decided to stick with AIMP2.
-The uninstallation of Winamp turned out to be interesting.
-The uninstaller noted that not all files in the Winamp folder could be deleted during installation.
-A quick check revealed that the folder contained the files elevator.exe, elevatorps.dll and nscrt.dll.
-A simple try to delete those files in the same Windows session turned out to be unsuccessful which led to the initial thought that this could be some kind of successful malware attack on my system which turned out not to be the case.
+A simple attempt to delete those files during the same Windows session turned out to be unsuccessful.
+This led to the initial thought that this could be some kind of successful malware attack on my system which turned out not to be the case after further investigation.

-Having only worked with Winamp under Windows XP I was unaware that Winamp was installing the files elevator.exe and elveatorps.dll for elevation in Windows Vista and apparently Windows 7 as well as this thread at the Winamp forum suggests.
+Having only worked with Winamp under Windows XP I was unaware that Winamp was installing the files elevator.exe and elveatorps.dll for elevation in Windows Vista and apparently Windows 7 as well as this thread on the Winamp forum suggests.

 elevator.exe /unregserver